 - Commercialization.
 Governments have withdrawn from the operation of transportation infrastructure while retaining its ownership.
 The most commonly endorsed port governance model worldwide is the concessions of rights to manage and operate terminals or provide port services to third parties and is a form of commercialization.

 - Decentralization.
-Decentralization of oversight responsibility from the national to the local level, increasing local responsiveness and flexibility, often accompanying commercialization.
+Decentralization of oversight responsibility from the national to the local level increases local responsiveness and flexibility, and often accompanies commercialization.
 In some cases, this reallocation of responsibility within the public sector includes transferring ownership to a local government entity.
 A few countries have chosen to either commercialize or decentralize their port infrastructure.
 However, most have moved towards more commercial approaches by adopting concessions.

 - Corporatization.
 A particular form of commercialization involves creating a separate legal corporate entity, which takes on the legal responsibility to provide the functions or services mandated in its charter or by-laws.
 The distinguishing feature of corporatization is the creation of a legal entity with shares.
 Corporatization has been a key governance model imposed in many countries.
 Considerable debate exists about whether corporatization, either through the issuance of share capital or via the creation of purpose-driven entities for the state), has been particularly successful.

 The majority of the largest ports have implemented commercialized or corporatized governance structures.
 They have also endorsed ways to increase the participation of the private sector via the provision of public activities and public-private partnerships, including infrastructure development through build-operate-transfer schemes or the operation of terminal facilities through concession agreements.
 Mixed governance models incorporating contracted management are also present.
 Many ports continue to remain government-owned and government-managed, although they may have been decentralized.